-After I graduating I spent just over four years working in a hospital in the UK.
-During that time I got experience as a rotational dietitian in a number of different wards and clinics; I also worked as part of a community stroke rehab team; and more recently I worked as a Paediatric Specialist Dietitian (which I loved!).
+After graduating I spent just over four years working in a hospital in the UK.
+During that time I gained experience as a rotational dietitian in a number of different wards and clinics; I also worked as part of a community stroke rehab team, and more recently I worked as a Paediatric Specialist Dietitian (which I loved!).
 Since starting Dietetically Speaking in 2015 I have been doing some freelance work on the side like health writing and giving talks about evidence-based nutrition.
-Then at the start of this year I took the leap to become fully freelance, so that I could continue to work while traveling.
+Then at the start of this year, I took the leap to become fully freelance, so that I could continue to work while travelling.
 Most of my current work involves writing articles about nutrition and providing nutrition consultancy services for businesses.
 So far I love the freedom and autonomy of working as a ‘Dietetic Digital Nomad’!

 Is there an amount of saturated fat as a percentage of the diet that you believe would be a good target for overall health?
 Or is it more of a “less is better” situation?